CiscoDevNet/webex-meetings-python-samples/README.md

 ## Overview

-This project contains sample scripts demonstrating usage of the Webex Meetings API, using Python
+This project contains sample scripts demonstrating usage of the Webex Meetings API, using Python.

 https://developer.cisco.com/webex-meetings/